nesi/support-docs/docs/FORMAT.md

     *`x` other command may be useful here.*

 !!! info
-    Use this to provide (optional) additional context or make an in depth explaination.
+    Use this to provide (optional) additional context or make an in depth explanation.
     *A little bit of info that isn't required for understanding the next paragraph.*

 !!! warning